MiguelCastillo/Brackets-FileTreeSync/README.md

 How to use
 =====================

-Go to the menu Navigate, and toggle "File Tree Sync"
+Go to the Navigate menu and toggle "File Tree Sync"